Rau's Respiratory Care Pharmacology Elsevier eBook on VitalSource, 10th Edition

-You can breathe a little easier knowing there’s a proven way to master respiratory pharmacology!
+Help your students breathe a little easier knowing there’s a proven way to master respiratory pharmacology!
 For over 30 years, Rau’s Respiratory Care Pharmacology has been considered the preeminent text on the subject.
 With easy to grasp terminology, relatable explanations, and reader-friendly writing, the 10th edition simplifies the process of learning pharmacology material like never before.
 As in previous editions, Rau’s is organized into three logical sections, covering the basics of respiratory care, frequently used drugs, and critical care medications.
-New to this edition is a Clinical Connections feature that helps you to connect lessons from the book with the clinical setting.
-Rau’s truly is the best source for preparing you for success on your exams and in professional practice!
+New to this edition is a Clinical Connections feature that helps students connect lessons from the book with the clinical setting.
+Rau’s truly is the best source for preparing your students for success on their exams and in professional practice!

 - Learning objectives parallel the levels tested by the NBRC exams to help you to identify important information that goes beyond memorization and recall.

 - Key terms with definitions provide easy access to the pharmacologic vocabulary you should embrace.